Princeton Area Learning Center

 The Princeton Area Learning Center strives to support students in high school seeking a more individualized program.
 Our goal is to assist students in developing the skills needed to earn a high school diploma, and offer support as students become college and career ready.

-Congratulations Princeton ALC Spring 2017 Graduates!
+Congratulations Princeton ALC 2018 Graduates!

 The Area Learning Center follows the graduation requirements as outlined by Princeton Public Schools.
 Guidance counselors will work with students to build a schedule that combines traditional seat-based learning, independent study opportunities, online learning, and work-based learning.